 - Has failed to penalize the Ilitches for missing deadlines for key projects, like the Little Caesars global headquarters and redevelopment of the Hotel Eddystone.

 - Had until this month failed to request that the Ilitches show evidence of their involvement in community development or youth programs, as the agreement requires.
+It did so only after an inquiry from Deadline Detroit.

 The findings raise questions about whether the DDA is working to ensure the project provides the maximum public benefit or going out of its way to accommodate a developer critics say has burned the city before.
 The DDA is governed by a board chaired by the mayor and made up of mayoral appointees, nearly all of whom work in the development industry.